dmbarbour/wikilon/docs/Runtime.md

 I can potentially compute the size, hash, and serialization of a subprogram by use of Morris traversals instead of allocating and resizing a binary.
 If so, this will be a lot simpler and more efficient than my earlier efforts.

+## Numbers and Arrays

+Other than small naturals, scalar numbers use tagged values, a boxed representation.

+I intend to eventually support 'unboxed' fixed-width numbers in context of typed arrays and matrices.
+This is necessary to accelerate linear algebras, leverage the GPGPU, or enter a domain of high performance computing in general.
+But I won't bother trying to optimize basic numeric processing for most Awelon code.

+## Optimizations

+For visible optimizations, we can at least perform:

+* staged partial evaluation up to arity
+* static linking for words
+* rewrite optimization

+Some invisible performance enhancers:

+* precompute copy size for fixpoint loop
+* accelerate multi-word actions
+* JIT compilation of code

+For s

+## JIT Compilation

+I must review literature on JIT for gradually typed languages, basic block versioning, etc..
+Once I have my interpreter and basic accelerators up to speed, I should aim to get JIT working very early.

+JIT will essentially be performed